Can our democracy work?

 Democracy would flourish if our leaders operated from a mind influenced by original Thought – The Realm of Possibility.

-Likewise, we would, as a society, be inspired and influenced by the kindness, understanding, wisdom and common sense inherent in each of us – The Realm of Possibility.
+Likewise, they would, and we would, as a society, be inspired and influenced by the kindness, understanding, wisdom and common sense inherent within each of us – The Realm of Possibility.

 Warmly … John